De La Salle College (Toronto): De La Salle Cadet Corps

 The Oaklands Cadets (De La Salle Cadet Corps, DLSCC) was formed January 7, 1911 as #269 Royal Canadian Army Cadet Corps — involving nearly all the students at De La Salle College.
 (Though according to Corps historian Mr. Murt Howell, there is evidence to support the fact that the Cadet Corps at De La Salle existed even at the De La Salle grammar school at the corner of Lombard and Jarvis Streets even as far back as the 1860s).
 The Cadet Corps participated in the Guard of Honour for the Royal Visit in the 1930s.
 During the Second World War one of the ex cadets, Major Fred Tilston, was awarded the Victoria Cross for his actions at Hochwald Forest.
 Following the Second World War, the Cadet Corps was disbanded December 1, 1947, and perpetuated in the De La Salle Drum and Bugle Corps — which grew to great renown in the 1950s, 1960s and 1970s.

 The Oaklands Cadets reformed September, 2004 by petition of Oaklands Lasallian student Mena Ghabbour.
 The Cadet Corps is independent and is not associated to the Canadian Cadet Organizations sponsored by the Army Cadet, Air Cadet and Navy League in partnership with the Canadian Forces.
 The president, Brother Domenic Viggiani, FSC is the Corps' Honorary Colonel — keeping in tradition with that begun by the brother who began the program in 1911, Hon LCol, Brother Rogatian, FSC.

 The De La Salle Cadet Corps (DLSCC) is a student-run, teacher-moderated program designed as a leadership laboratory for the participants in the program.
 Cadets are taught to systematically assess problems of a task, determine best courses of actions, strike out a plan, and then lead a team of their peers to successfully accomplish that plan.
 The military model is used to help further develop the values of honesty, loyalty, integrity, and intelligent obedience, as well as the academic prowess and physical fitness that it entails.
 The Corps was awarded "Team with the most Spirit" by the Patients and Staff at the Hospital for Sick Children for their participation in the Cadet Corps selected Charity: Meagan's Walk, in 2006.

 Drum and Bugle Corps

-In 1958, with the dissolution of the De La Salle Band, the De La Salle Drum and Bugle Corps was born.
+In 1958, with the dissolution of the De La Salle Band, the De La Salle Oaklands Drum and Bugle Corps was born.
 Different from a traditional marching band, the Drum Corps (as they became known) played modern music with quick-paced formations that were clearly designed for crowd appeal.
 In their first 2 years, the Drum Corps placed 3rd in the Junior A National Championships.
 From 1961 to 1965, the Drum Corps would finish in 2nd at the Canadian National Championships and finally in 1969, would win the National Championships.
 They would go on to win consecutive national championships in 1970, 1971 and 1973.